PHX2600/The-Archive/forum/General Discussion/1441 - Diaspora.md

 While I'd love a free and open social networking site/client, it will never happen.
 The main target of social networking is the... under-informed.
 That being said, I think Facebook has been dead for a long time, and have high hopes for Google+.
 It's still not perfect, but I Google has earned my trust over the years and is doing it's best to make it clear that what you post on G+ is open/public, while at the same time, belongs to you, the content creator.

-I agree with Rax though, the &quot;kids&quot; making Diaspora really didn't know what they were doing to begin.
+I agree with Rax though, the "kids" making Diaspora really didn't know what they were doing to begin.
 Diaspora has gotten a lot better though since early on, but I still think their biggest downfall will be their decision to use Ruby on Rails.
 Unlike Facebook who uses PHP mostly, Ruby/Rails isn't supported by many typical shared hosting providers, and few people who run a VPS or dedicated box will want to host their own Diaspora clone anyway.
 And in Google's case, running mostly Python, they have the dedicated infrastructure already and teams to maintain it.

 --------------------------------------------------------------------------------